Robot's hand and expansions in non-integer bases: Form closure properties

-In this section we show two grasping configurations involving the whole hand.
+In this section we show two configurations involving the whole hand.
 The general settings are the following: the hand has $5$ fingers ($H=5$), the angle between the phalanxes is constantly $\pi/2$, the scaling ratio is $\rho=2$ for all the fingers.
-The distance between phalanxes is $\delta=$.
+The distance between phalanxes is assumed to be constant.